thaJeztah/docker/docs/reference/commandline/daemon.md

 Some options can be reconfigured when the daemon is running without requiring to restart the process.
-We use the `SIGHUP` signal in Linux to reload, and a global event in Windows with the key `Global\docker-daemon-config-$PID`.
+We use the `SIGHUP` signal in Linux to reload, and a global event in Windows with the key `Global\docker-daemon-config-€PID`.
 The options can be modified in the configuration file but still will check for conflicts with the provided flags.
 The daemon fails to reconfigure itself if there are conflicts, but it won't stop execution.